 4. Family Law

 WEL advocates changes to the Family Law Act to ensure women are not penalised for the unpaid time and resources they have contributed to the household.
 Custody, property, superannuation and maintenance settlements must be considered together to ensure that post-marriage outcomes are equitable.
 Family Court judges and lawyers must be required to undertake in-service training to alert them to the way in which apparently equitable marital arrangements put men at an advantage after divorce.

 WEL opposes the introduction of a Tribunal which would prevent women from obtaining legal advice.

 5. Sexual Harassment

 Sexual harassment is a form of sex discrimination, and constitutes an abuse of power which embarrasses, humiliates, intimidates and coerces.
-It may be intentional or unintentional and it may also constitute criminal behaviour.
-It creates a hostile and threatening environment in which the victims feel offended, humiliated or intimidated.
+It may be intentional or unintentional and it may constitute criminal behaviour.
+It creates a hostile and threatening environment in which victims feel offended, humiliated or intimidated.

 WEL calls on governments to provide funding for education and training programs which would address the cultural and organisations factors which allow sexual harassment to continue.